WTOscarMartinez/Portfolio/Game Company/ReadMe.md

 ### Video Game Company Database Concept Project

 #### Description
-A brief description of the project, including its purpose and key features.
-Example:

 > "Video Game Company Database is a conceptual database where the client is a video game company."